-Xavi Tests Positive For COVID-19
+Xavi tests positive for COVID-19

-Al Sadd coach Xavi will miss his side's Qatar Stars League clash with Al Khor after testing positive for coronavirus.

-The former Barcelona star says he is "feeling okay" but is self-isolating as per competition protocols.
+The former Barcelona star says he is "feeling OK" but is self-isolating as per competition protocols.

-In a statement released via the club's website on Saturday, the Spain great said: "Today I won't be able to join my team on their comeback to the official competition.
+In a statement released via the club's website, the Spain great said: "Today I won't be able to join my team on their comeback to the official competition.

-"A few days ago, following the QSL protocol, I tested positive in the last COVID-19 test.
-Fortunately, I'm feeling okay, but I will be isolated until I am given the all-clear.
+"A few days ago, [after] the QSL protocol, I tested positive in the last COVID-19 test.
+Fortunately, I'm feeling OK, but I will be isolated until I am given the all-clear.

 "When the health services allow it, I will be very eager to return to my daily routine and to work.